RJPearson94/terraform-provider-twilio/docs/resources/autopilot_assistant.md

 - `unique_name` - (Optional) The unique name of the assistant
 - `log_queries` - (Optional) Whether or not queries are recorded/ logged
 - `development_stage` - (Optional) The stage description for the assistant.
 Valid values are `in-development` or `in-production`.
-- `callback_url` - (Optional)  The webhook URL the assistant will callback to when an event is fired
+- `callback_url` - (Optional)  The URL the assistant will call back to when an event is fired
 - `callback_events` - (Optional) A list of callback events strings which trigger the callback webhook
 - `defaults` - (Optional) JSON string of an Autopilot defaults
 - `stylesheet` - (Optional) JSON string of an Autopilot stylesheet